Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Generic directory service - not Active Directory.
 Could be used for user/device management.
 - Encrypted at rest and in transit
+- Amazon Cloud Directory is incorrect because this is primarily for developers who need to manage large volumes of hierarchical data and need a flexible directory solution that supports multiple sets of relationships and built-in data validation.

 ## Directory Service -  Microsoft AD